Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/Legacy/Readme.md

   * **No Input or Output Parameters**:
     * The script does not take any input parameters nor does it return any outputs.
 It simply performs the device discovery and outputs the results directly to the console.
 * **Usage**:
   * The main.py script is useful for quickly identifying what BLE devices are within range.
-This is typically the first step in any Bluetooth-related project, allowing developers to confirm that their devices are discoverable and accessible before attempting more complex interactions, such as connecting to the devices or retrieving specific data.
+This is typically the first step in any Bluetooth-related project, allowing developers to confirm that their devices are discoverable and accessible before attempting more complex interactions, such as connecting to the devices or retrieving specific data.<br>